bergesinstitute/graf-method/book-1-unit-8.md

     Nos gusta mucho la comida.
 (We like food a lot.) or (Food pleases us a lot.)

-> Note: We are not required to use the pronouns a *mí, a ti,* etc. unless we want to emphasize the person: *Me gustan las manzanas.
+> We are not required to use the pronouns a *mí, a ti,* etc. unless we want to emphasize the person:
+> *Me gustan las manzanas.
 Juan, ¿a ti te gustan las manzanas?*

 When we use a noun, we must use the preposition *a* in front of it: